-Types of penalties Descriptions The interface of all Operators is blocked for two seconds and the HP of all robots (except Sentries) is deducted by 5% of their Maximum HP, without taking into account the cumulative number of Yellow Card Warnings received.
+Types of Penalties Descriptions The interface of all Operators is blocked for two seconds and the HP of all robots (except Sentries) is deducted by 5% of their Maximum HP, without taking into account the cumulative number of Yellow Card Warnings received.
 If multiple Yellow Cards are received successively, the blockage time for the operation interface will add up accordingly.
 If a robot's remaining HP is less than or equal to that needs to be deducted from penalty, this robot's HP reduces to 1.
-Ejecting a robot If a robot is ejected before entering the Referee System Initialization Period, the offending robot will not be allowed to enter and must be removed from the Battlefield.
-Red Card (Ejection) If a robot is ejected during the competition, the robot's HP will turn zero and the transmitted images will become monochrome.
+Red Card (Ejection) Ejecting a robot If a robot is ejected before entering the Referee System Initialization Period, the offending robot will not be allowed to enter and must be removed from the Battlefield, nor can they be replaced by other robots for all rounds in the current match.
+If a robot is ejected during the Referee System Initialization Period, the Red Card Warning shall be issued after the competition starts.
+If a robot is ejected during the competition, the robot's HP will turn zero and the transmitted images will become monochrome.
 Ejection of Pit Crew Members: Pit Crew members ejected by a referee must leave the Competition Area immediately and cannot be replaced by other Pit Crew Members for all rounds in the current match.
 All robots controlled by an ejected Operator shall also be ejected for the current round, and will not be allowed to join the Battlefield nor can they be replaced by other robots for all rounds in the current match.
 Forfeiture If a Forfeiture is issued for a round (hereinafter referred to as "Round Forfeiture"), the following rules shall apply.
-If a Forfeiture is issued before the start of the match (not including the Three-Minute Setup Period).
-The offending team's Base and Sentry's HP will become zero, and the HP of the team's other robots will be full.
-The opposing team's Base HP and robots' HP remain their maximum If a Forfeiture is issued during a match (including the Three-Minute Setup Period), the round will end immediately.
+If a Forfeiture is issued before the start of the match (including the Setup Period and Referee System Initialization Period).
+The offending team's Base and Sentry HP will become zero, and the HP of its other robots will be full.
+The opposing team's Base HP and robots' HP will be full.
+If a Forfeiture is issued during a match, the round will end immediately.
 The offending team's Base and Sentry's HP will become zero, and the team's other robots maintain their HP level at the end of the round.
 The HP of the opposing team's Base and robots will remain at the level when the round ended.
-If a Forfeiture is issued after a match, the offending team's Base and Sentry's HP will become zero, and the team's other robots will maintain their HP level

-Types of penalties Descriptions from the end of the round.
-The HP of the opposing team's Base and robots will remain at the level from when the round ended. • If a Forfeiture is issued in a match (hereinafter referred to as "Match Forfeiture"), it applies to all rounds in the match, where the Pit Crew of the offending team must leave the Competition Area.
-The HP for each round shall be calculated according to the above descriptions.
+Types of Penalties Descriptions If a Forfeiture is issued after a match, the offending team's Base and Sentry's HP will become zero, and the team's other robots will maintain their HP level from the end of the round.
+The HP of the opposing team's Base and robots will remain at the level from when the round ended. • If a Forfeiture is issued in a match (hereinafter referred to as "Match Forfeiture"), it applies to all rounds in the match, and the HP for each round shall be calculated according to the above descriptions.
 The team member is disqualified from the current competition season.
 Disqualification • The team is disqualified from the current competition season, but its results so far in this season will be maintained as a reference for other teams.